seekmayank/ProjectData/README.md

 ## Algorithm
 I have used z-score & simple z-test to find data anomaly.
 As per central limit theorem, many test statistics are approximately normally distributed for large samples.
-For significance level of 5% two tailed z-score for 95% should fall under 1.96.
+For significance level of 5% two tailed z-score for 95% should fall under a value of 1.96.
 Here is algorithm logic:
 - We have total 60*24=1440 data points for a day where each data point represent 1 min data.
-- I have divide data hourly in 24 samples each of sample size 60.
+- I have divided data hourly in 24 samples each of sample size 60.
 - I then computed mean and standard deviation for each 24 samples.
-- I then computed z-score for all data points using logic of (x-mean)/standard-deviation
+- I then computed z-score for all data points using logic of abs((x-mean)/standard-deviation)
-- Once I get z-score for all data points I checked anomaly data point for each sample bucket how many data point are > 1.96.
+- Once I got z-score for all data points I checked anomaly data points for each sample bucket by checking if data point is > 1.96.
-- After this we get anomaly count for each 24 samples.
+- After this I have got anomaly count for each 24 samples.
 - Since 5% of sample size 60 is 3 with a p-value of 0.05.
 - To avoid false positive & false negative I have used anomaly count > 5 which is 10% tail test and p-value ~ 0.10